-- 13.6.
-Construction laydown areas, buildings, and their coordinates, - 13.7.
-All sensitive features i.e., Martial Eagle nest, graves or cemetery, receptors, CBA, wetlands, and - 13.8.
-All "no-go" and buffer areas. - 14.
-The Environmental Management Programme (EMPr) submitted as part of the ElAr is not approved and must be amended to include measures as dictated by the final site lay-out map.
-The EMPr must be made available for comments by registered Interested and Affected Parties and the holder of this environmental authorisation must consider such comments.
-Once amended, the final EMPr must be submitted to the Department for written approval prior to commencement of the activity.
-Once approved the EMPr must be implemented and adhered to. - 15.
+- 13. The Layou maps (Appendix E) submitted as part of the final BAR dated 03 August 2023 is hereby approved. - 14.
+The Environmental Management Programme (EMPr) submitted as part of the BAR is approved and must be implemented and adhered to. - 15.
+The generic Environmental Management Programme (EMPr) for the powerline and substation submitted as part of the final BAR dated August 2023, are hereby approved. - 16.
 The EMPr must be implemented and strictly enforced during all phases of the project.
-It shall be seen as a dynamic document and shall be included in all contract documentation for all phases of the development when approved. - 16.
-Changes to the approved EMPr must be submitted in accordance to the EIA Regulations applicable at the time. - 17.
-The Department reserves the right to amend the approved EMPr should any impacts that were not anticipated or covered in the EIAr be discovered.
+It shall be seen as a dynamic document and shall be included in all contract documentation for all phases of the development when approved. - 17.
+Changes to the approved EMPr must be submitted in accordance with the EIA Regulations applicable at the time. - 18.
+The Department reserves the right to amend the approved EMPr should any impacts that were not anticipated or covered in the BAR be discovered.